How sponsorship works

 Frequently Asked Questions

-World Vision only work within countries where we have our own offices; this way, we ensure that we can fully account for all the money that we receive.
-We have audited accounts that are publicly available at any time.
-As a charity, we are regulated by the Charities Commission – a legal body, which oversees all UK charities and their activities.
+World Vision only works within countries where we have our own offices; this way, we ensure that we can fully account for all the money that we receive.
+We have audited accounts that are publically available at any time.
+As a charity, we're regulated by the Charities Commission – a legal body, which oversees all UK charities and their activities.
 We are a not-for-profit organisation, and we know that the continued support we receive is dependent on our efficient use of supporters’ money.
 Our Annual Report is available to anyone who requests it.

 Millions of children around the world need help to break the never-ending cycle of poverty.
 Hunger weakens them.
 Unsafe drinking water makes them sick.
 Missing out on an education can stop them from reaching their potential.

-As a sponsor, you will help provide a child with sustainable access to life-changing basics like nutritious food, clean water, healthcare and education.
+Sponsor a child, and you'll help give a child access to life-changing basics like nutritious food, clean water, healthcare and education.